 We integrate and track automatically all of our samples and workflows through our LIMS system.
 This type of integrated lab management allows us to work efficiently and be transparent about the lab work status.
 Users who request our services can benefit from receiving information and updates with regards to their samples or specific project status.
 LIMS finally allows us the flexibility to accommodate new requirements.

-We offer non-integrating reprogramming technologies to generate induced pluripotent stem cells (iPSC).
+We offer non-integrating reprogramming technologies such as the Sendai Virus System to generate induced pluripotent stem cells (iPSC).